Harris County, Texas: Government and politics

 County governments serve as agents of the state, with responsibilities defined in the Texas Constitution.
 Counties are governed by the commissioners' court.
 Each Texas county has four precinct commissioners and a county judge.
 Although this body is called a court, it conducts the general business of the county and oversees financial matters.
 The commissioners court may hire personnel to run major departments, such as health and human services.

 Besides the county judge and commissioners, the other elective offices found in most counties include the county attorney, county and district clerks, county treasurer, sheriff, tax assessor-collector, justices of the peace, and constables.
 As a part of the checks and balances system, counties have an auditor appointed by the district courts.

 Harris County was one of the earliest areas of Texas to turn Republican.
 It voted Republican in all but one presidential election from 1952 to 2004, the lone break coming when native Texan Lyndon Johnson carried it in his 44-state landslide in 1964.
 In 2008, Barack Obama was the first Democrat to win the county since Texas native Lyndon Johnson in 1964.
-The urban core of Houston is safely Democratic, while suburban areas such as Cypress, Spring, and Katy in the county's western and northern areas, tend to be strongly Republican.
+The city of Houston itself holds one of the highest concentrations of Democratic voters in the state, while suburban areas such as Cypress, Spring, and Katy in the county's western and northern areas, tend to be strongly Republican.
 In 2016, Hillary Clinton won the county by the largest margin for a Democrat since 1964.
 The Democratic Party performed very strongly in the county during the 2018 elections, as it did nationwide.

-In 2020, Joe Biden improved Clinton's performance by two points while Donald Trump only increased his vote share by one point.
-Regardless of the shift towards Democrats and being the most populated county in Texas, for the past 4 elections that it voted for a Democrat, it has always voted to the right of Dallas, Travis, Bexar, and El Paso, each of which have a smaller population.
+In 2020, Joe Biden won the county by 13%, the widest margin for a Democratic nominee since 1964.
+In 2024, Republican Donald Trump increased his vote share by 4 points to earn 46% to Kamala Harris's 51%, the closest margin since 2012.
+Though it has shifted towards Democrats in recent years, Harris County has nevertheless voted to the right of Dallas, Travis, Bexar, and El Paso, each of which has a smaller population.